launchdarkly/ld-vscode/README.md

 # LaunchDarkly for Visual Studio Code

-The LaunchDarkly VSCode extension provides handy utilities that make it easier to use LaunchDarkly while you're coding.
-Now, you can see details about feature flags defined in your code, toggle them on or off, search for usage, see all possible flag variations and more.
+The LaunchDarkly VSCode extension provides utilities that make it easy to work with feature flags using LaunchDarkly without ever leaving VSCode.
+See details about feature flags defined in your code, toggle them on or off, search for usage, see all possible flag variations and more.

 <img src="https://github.com/launchdarkly/ld-vscode/raw/master/images/screenshot.png?raw=true" alt="screenshot" width="100%">